CoScale/docs/_docs_installation/agent/windows/export-logs.md

 ---
 layout: page
 title: Export logs
+description: How to export CoScale agent logs for debugging and support on Microsoft Windows.
 ---

 This document describes how the agent log file can be exported for debugging purposes.